10 Common Mistakes Bloggers Make

 Fail to engage audience

-Some blogs don’t offer opportunity to engage with their readers.
+Some blogs don’t offer an opportunity to engage with their readers.
 They don’t have social media accounts where visitors can share the article, no comment feature for visitors to write down their thoughts or email address that allow readers to leave a message.
 Getting user feedback is useful in understanding their reactions and can help influence what blog topic you might want to write next.

 Poor content formatting and blog layout